 How To Keep a Running Balance of Your Account

 One of the most basic and essential financial skills you should master is how to keep a running balance of your checking account.
-This is essential since it keeps you from overdrawing your account.
+This is an essential financial skill since it keeps you from overdrawing your account.

 You may think you can rely on the current available balance that the ATM machine gives you, this is not always an accurate representation of how much money you actually have.
-Worth noting: Just because your debit card transaction is approved, it does not mean that you have enough money to cover it.
+Also keep in mind that just because your debit card transaction is approved, it does not mean that you have enough money in your account to cover that transaction.

 While keeping a running tab on your checking account may seem like a lot of work, it's a fairly simple process.
-Plus, if you do it as you go, then it really isn't that time-consuming.
-Do it the old-fashioned way – with a paper and pen – or use an app on your phone or Excel sheet on your computer to track your spending and keep a running balance.
+Plus, if you make a habit to do it daily or weekly, then it really isn't that time-consuming.
+Try it the old-fashioned way–with a paper and pen–or use an app on your phone or Excel sheet on your computer to track your spending and keep a running balance.

 Whichever method you choose, you should update your running balance each day.
 Read on for tips on how to successfully keep a running balance of your checking account.